jahands/workers-sdk/docs/wrangler-opencode-POC.spec.md

 #### Step 3.5: Publishing Strategy

-**pkg.pr.new Integration**:
+**npm Publishing**:

-Adapt the opencode publishing workflow for pkg.pr.new:
+Use standard npm publishing workflow:

 - Publish all 6 packages (1 main + 5 platform-specific) in coordinated releases
-- Update GitHub Actions to handle multi-platform builds
+- Use existing prerelease workflow or manual publishing as needed
-- Add Go toolchain setup to CI pipeline
+- Leverage existing CI/CD infrastructure for multi-platform builds

 **Development Workflow**:

 - **Local Development**: Use `workspace:*` dependency in Wrangler
 - **Testing**: Switch between workspace and published packages using pnpm commands
-- **Publishing**: Coordinated release of all platform packages
+- **Publishing**: Coordinated release of all platform packages to npm

 **Reference Files to Copy/Adapt**: